 While Inheritance Tax is not payable on the first £325,000 of an estate; above this threshold the Inheritance Tax rate is set at 40%.

-There will be a new Inheritance Tax allowance for you main residence, in addition to the standard £325k, and will be:
+There is an Inheritance Tax allowance of £100,000 for you main residence, in addition to the standard £325k.
+This will increase to:

 Up to £125,000 in 2018-19